-The next section of this article relates to the various deductions, credits and benefits that are available to people with disabilities and their caregivers.
-It is intended that we will list the categories that are available to people with disabilities themselves and categories that are available to the caregivers of people with disabilities.
+The next section of this guide relates to the various deductions, credits and benefits that are available to people with disabilities and their caregivers.
+We will list the categories that are available to people with disabilities themselves and categories that are available to the caregivers of people with disabilities.
 We suggest that you scan each of the descriptions and if it sounds like that particular deduction may apply to you and your situation, then you can investigate further into the details of the rules and regulations.